LineageOS/lineage_wiki/_includes/templates/device_install.md

     * On the host machine, sideload the package using: `adb sideload filename.zip`
 {% else %}
 3. Now tap **Wipe**.
 4. Now tap **Format Data** and continue with the formatting process.
-This will remove encryption as well as delete all files stored on the internal storage.
+This will remove encryption and delete all files stored in the internal storage.
 {% if device.is_ab_device %}
-5. Return to the previous menu and tap **Advanced Wipe**, then select the *System* partition to be wiped and then **Swipe to Wipe**.
+5. Return to the previous menu and tap **Advanced Wipe**, then select the *System* partition and then **Swipe to Wipe**.
 {% else %}
-5. Return to the previous menu and tap **Advanced Wipe**, then select the *Cache* and *System* partitions to be wiped and then **Swipe to Wipe**.
+5. Return to the previous menu and tap **Advanced Wipe**, then select the *Cache* and *System* partitions and then **Swipe to Wipe**.
 {% endif %}
 6. Sideload the LineageOS `.zip` package:
     * On the device, select "Advanced", "ADB Sideload", then swipe to begin sideload.
     * On the host machine, sideload the package using: `adb sideload filename.zip`
 {% endif %}
 {% if device.is_ab_device %}
-7. _(Optionally)_: If you want to install any additional add-ons, run `adb reboot sideload`, then `adb sideload /path/to/zip` those packages in sequence.
+7. _(Optionally)_: If you want to install any other add-ons, run `adb reboot sideload`, then `adb sideload /path/to/zip` those packages in sequence.
 {% else %}
-7. _(Optionally)_: If you want to install any additional add-ons, `adb sideload /path/to/zip` those packages in sequence.
+7. _(Optionally)_: If you want to install any other add-ons, `adb sideload filename.zip` those packages in sequence.
 {% endif %}
-    {% include alerts/note.html content="If you want Google Apps on your device, you must follow this step **before** the first boot into Android!" %}
+    {% include alerts/note.html content="If you want Google Apps on your device, you must follow this step **before** booting into LineageOS for the first time!" %}
-8. _(Optional)_: Root the device by installing the [LineageOS's AddonSU](https://download.lineageos.org/extras), (use the `{{ userspace_architecture }}` package) or using any other method you prefer.
+8. _(Optional)_: Root your device by installing [LineageOS' AddonSU](https://download.lineageos.org/extras), (use the `{{ userspace_architecture }}` package) or by using any other method you prefer.
-9. Once all installations are finished, run 'adb reboot'.
+9. Once you have installed everything successfully, run 'adb reboot'.

-    {% include alerts/warning.html content="Depending on your recovery, you may be prompted to install additional apps and services.
-We strongly advise you opt-out of installing these, as they may cause you to bootloop, or attempt to access/corrupt your data." %}
+    {% include alerts/warning.html content="Depending on which recovery you use, you may be prompted to install additional apps and services.
+We strongly advise you to opt out of installing these, as they may cause your device to bootloop, as well as attempt to access or corrupt your data." %}

 ## Get assistance